shivamujawame/AIW-Infra-Migration/Labfiles/ms-spl-migrate-linux-servers-to-azure-hol3-ex2.md

      >**Note:** For simplicity, in this lab you will not configure the migrated VM for high availability, since each application tier is implemented using a single VM.

+     >**Note:** Please wait for 10-15 minutes if you donot see the cache storage account option and reperform from Step 2.

 7. On the **Compute** tab, select the below configuration,

    - Select the **Standard_F2s_v2** VM size for each virtual machine.